Person staring into nature. gaslighting in a relationship.

 3 Signs of Gaslighting in a Relationship

-The first step to learning how to stop gaslighting is to learn to recognize the signs.
-If you ever asked yourself, “am I being gaslighted?”
-Do a quick audit of your relationship and see if you recognize any of these signs.
+The first step to learning how to respond to gaslighting is to recognize the signs so you’ll know when it’s happening.
+If you’ve asked yourself, “am I being gaslighted?”
+Do a quick audit of your relationship and see if you recognize any of these signs:

 1. Feeling Like You’re Always Wrong